 Do .22 Caliber Bullets Cause More Damage Than Larger Rounds?

-In 2010, there was a study performed for a Master’s thesis in forensic ballistics.
-The thesis was on the cranial ballistic wounding found in gunshots to the head.
-What was mentioned in the thesis was how many times a .22LR could ricochet inside the human body.
+In 2010, a noteworthy study was conducted as part of a Master’s thesis in forensic ballistics.
+The focus of the thesis was on the effects of cranial ballistic wounding caused by gunshots to the head.
+One particularly interesting finding highlighted in the thesis was the potential for ricochets within the human body when using .22LR ammunition.

 What Is The Bleed Out Risk?